List of Ninjago episodes: Webisodes (2011)

 These mini movies were released in 2011 and show the lives of the ninja between the pilot episodes and the first season.
 They also show how Lord Garmadon was banished to the Underworld and then managed to take over.

-Chen mini-movies (2015)
+Chen's Chair (2015)

 Tall Tales (2016)

 The Tall Tales series of shorts cover the "backstories" of the different members of Nadakhan's crew on Misfortune's Keep.
-However, according to Tommy Andreasen, these shorts are not canon.
+However, according to Tommy Andreasen, these shorts aren't canon.

+Samurai X Rising (2017)

+Samurai X Rising is a short released and set during episodes 8 and 9 of season 7.
+It's focused on the new Samurai X.

+Operation Heavy Metal (2017)

+Operation Heavy Metal is a series of four shorts focusing on the generals of the Vermillion army.
+The shorts are canon to the show, taking place during season 7.
+They were originally released in Chinese on May 23, 2017, but Tommy Andreasen would eventually release them in English on Twitter.

 Wu's Teas (2017)

 Wu's Teas is a series of twenty Ninjago shorts.
 It focuses on Wu's new tea shop, "Steeper Wisdom", and their rivalry with the coffee shop.
 The series can be watched as a single 20 minute "episode" or as 20 individual shorts.
 These shorts are not canon.
 The shorts were released as one episode on July 13, 2017.

-Ninjago: Decoded (2017–2018)
+Ninjago: Decoded (2017-18)

-Ninjago: Decoded is a short series that was released on November 23, 2017.
+Ninjago: Decoded is a short series that was released from November 27, 2017 to January 29, 2018.
 It takes place chronologically before season 8.
 These shorts recycle scenes from the seventh season with different voice acting, as well as clips from previous episodes.
+These shorts could be considered canon, according to Tommy Andreasen.